-The new category will become instantly available …
+Your new category will become instantly available …

-(New post category added)
+(New category added)

-How To Delete Categories Individually
+How To Delete Single Categories

 (Click ‘OK’ to delete the category)

-How To Delete Multiple WordPress Categories
+How To Delete Categories In Bulk

 The categories you’ve selected will be removed …

-To edit a WordPress category, do this:
+To edit a category in WordPress, do this:

-(‘Edit Category’ section)
+(‘Edit Category’ panel)